TheNathanSpace/SpotifyPlaylistRanker/README.md

 The database will be a single, local SQLite database with several tables.
 See [data/DATABASE.md](data/DATABASE.md).

+## Notes

+- The point of the whole "passcode" thing is to allow users to have their own unique rankings, without having all the overhead of a full account system.
+But I think at that point it would be better to just have users enter an email/password pair so that there's a way to associate rankings with a certain user on the back-end, in case of something like password resets, etc.

 ## Resources

 - [Tom Scott: 1,204,986 Votes Decided: What Is The Best Thing?](https://www.youtube.com/watch?v=ALy6e7GbDRQ)